plone/training/docs/theming/theme_scratch.md

 ## Contenttype Templates

-Every content type in Plone comes with it's own template.
+Every content type in Plone comes with its own template.
 The easiest way to modify the template of a content type is an override.

 ### Override existing Templates